Charlie Brown (Coldplay song): Development

-Reception
+Critical reception

+Reviews

 "Charlie Brown" received generally positive reviews from critics.
 In an article published by Q magazine on 10 October 2011 entitled "First Impressions of...
 Coldplay's Mylo Xyloto", they wrote that "'Charlie Brown' is one of the best things Coldplay have done" and likened the song to the style of U2's The Joshua Tree and "the heady holler-alongs of Arcade Fire".
 They also named it as their track of the day on 2 December 2011.
-BBC music called Charlie Brown "one of those Coldplay-patented sun-breaking-through-clouds moments" and gave praise to Buckland's guitar riff.
-Billboard called the song one of the "album's best track(s).
-Chorus riff will haunt every corner of your mind.
-Oriental flair recalls "Viva La Vida" album."
+BBC called Charlie Brown "one of those Coldplay-patented sun-breaking-through-clouds moments" and gave praise to Buckland's guitar riff.
+Billboard called the song one of the album's best tracks.

-Under The Radar praised the song and said "Mylo Xylotos finest anthem, 'Charlie Brown,' shoots for The Suburbs with the clumsy line 'Stole the key/took a car downtown to where the lost boys meet/took what they offered me' but redeems itself with a massive, ascending guitar hook that I can't help feeling would have sound-tracked any climactic scene from Friday Night Lights beautifully."
-PopMatters said that the song "absolutely crackled with energy" and felt "it shows the band having stumbled upon one of those great, instantly recognisable melodies that sounds better with each reiteration—who would’ve thought a guitar and a xylophone could sound so epic when paired together."
-Will Hermes of Rolling Stone had mixed feelings for the song, and gave the song two and a half stars out of five in his preview of numerous songs from Mylo Xyloto, saying that the song "triangulates Springsteen, U2 and Arcade Fire in a hood-rat oratorio that roars even if Chris Martin's delivery feels too gentle."
+Under The Radar praised the song and said "Mylo Xylotos finest anthem, 'Charlie Brown,' shoots for The Suburbs with the clumsy line 'Stole the key/took a car downtown to where the lost boys meet/took what they offered me' but redeems itself with a massive, ascending guitar hook that I can't help feeling would have sound-tracked any climactic scene from Friday Night Lights beautifully".
+PopMatters said that the song "absolutely crackled with energy" and felt "it shows the band having stumbled upon one of those great, instantly recognisable melodies that sounds better with each reiteration—who would’ve thought a guitar and a xylophone could sound so epic when paired together".

-"Charlie Brown" was chosen as ESPN's title song for the commercials, promotion, and introduction videos of its coverage of Euro 2012.
-Coldplay performed the song at the 2012 BRIT Awards' opening segment and it subsequently climbed up to number 30 in the UK Singles Chart.
+Will Hermes of Rolling Stone had mixed feelings for the song, and gave the song two and a half stars out of five in his preview of numerous songs from Mylo Xyloto, saying that the song "triangulates Springsteen, U2 and Arcade Fire in a hood-rat oratorio that roars even if Chris Martin's delivery feels too gentle".
+"Charlie Brown" was later chosen for ESPN's commercials and coverage of Euro 2012.
 The track was later nominated for Grammy Award for Best Rock Performance at the 2013 Grammy Awards.
-In 2012, 3voor12 included "Charlie Brown" at number 26 in their "Songs of the Year" list, while La Repubblica ranked it among the best songs of decade.